 In the transition towards a low fossil carbon (and eventually decarbonized) economy, scarcity of resources represents a global societal challenge.
-It underpins the need for circular (self-sustaining) resource management systems supplying human needs while ensuring ecosystem health and preserving production systems.
+It underpins the need for circular (self-sustaining) nature-based resource management systems supplying human needs while ensuring ecosystem health and preserving production systems.
 As resources get scarcer, circulating them within the economy is increasingly valuable.
 This also applies for carbon (scarce in a low-fossil economy): given the urgency to stabilize global climate, re-circulating carbon along with inducing negative emissions are well-acknowledged necessities.

 Parallel to increasing scarcity of resources, there are increasing global demands for clean water-, soil- & air, arable land, healthy food and sustainable consumer products, among others.
 These demands all put pressure on the boundaries of our finite planet.